wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-terminology.md

 # Azure AD terminology

-Windows Azure Active Directory (Azure AD) has a unique set of terminology that relate to cloud, hybrid <!-- deleted by customization, --> and on-premises scenarios.
+Windows Azure Active Directory (Azure AD) has a unique set of terminology that relate to cloud, hybrid, and on-premises scenarios.
 The following table defines these terms to provide you with a basic understanding for how they are used.

  Term  | Definition
 ------------- | -------------